dougdyson/js-blockchain/README.md

 main.js is a testing file, which creates the blockchain, mines pending transactions, adds pending transactions and rewards miners.

-blockchain.js holds most the blockchain code.
-There is wallet.js which really should be incorporated into blockchain.js (DRY!)
+blockchain.js holds most of the blockchain code.
+There is wallet.js, which really should be incorporated into blockchain.js (DRY!)

 I used classes as an experiment but will rewrite with functional programming, It definitely makes it simple to use in interface as an object but it unnecessarily complex.
 Several times I tripped over using, or not using, a 'this' and spending time debugging.
 Degugging takes longer too, as there is more code overall when using a class in this project.